When is Ratched's Netflix release date? Latest news on Cuckoo's Nest prequel

 The following month, Netflix dropped the second Ratched trailer, which seems to take on a more serious tone than the first.

-Ratched will be released on Netflix in September.
+Ratched is available to stream on Netflix.
 Check out our lists of the best series on Netflix and the best movies on Netflix, or see what else is on with our TV Guide.